Iffath12/Movie-Recommendation-System/README.md

 numpy, pandas.

-difflib for identifying close string matches:
+difflib for identifying close string matches.

-TfidfVectorizer from sklearn for text vectorization: cosine_similarity for movie similarity measurement.
+TfidfVectorizer from sklearn for text vectorization.

+cosine_similarity for movie similarity measurement.

 2. Loading the Dataset

 movies_data = pd.read_csv('movies.csv', low_memory=False)

 Loads the dataset containing metadata of movies such as:
 Title
 Genres